2024 Election: Amy Perruso | Honolulu Star-Advertiser

 What reforms, if any, would you propose to make local government more transparent to the public?

 To enhance transparency, we need to strengthen the Hawaii State Ethics Commission, require lobbyists to report specific bill involvement, and close loopholes in campaign finance law.
-I have supported measures such as HB 1635, which enhances lobbying disclosure requirements, and have advocated for real-time, online disclosure of campaign contributions and expenditures to increase transparency.
+We should also ban fundraising during the legislative session, implement a cooling-off period for former legislators, and enforce stricter campaign finance regulations with real-time, online disclosure of contributions and expenditures.

 What will be your top priority if elected?